 There are a wide variety of oral hygiene aids available for your use.
-When you visit Wasatch Gentle Dental, our dentists may recommend one or more types of oral hygiene aids to meet your needs.
+When you visit Wasatch Gentle Dental, our dentist may recommend one or more types of oral hygiene aids to meet your needs.
 Here are a few of the most common types of oral hygiene aids:

 - Dental Floss – this is the most common type of cleaning device used between the teeth and below the gum line.
 It works to remove food particles and plaque from between the teeth.
 You should floss daily.